tahti-studio/solid-knobs/README.md

 The `ParameterGestureHandler` component doesn't render anything itself, it simply wraps an existing element and makes it behave like a control by giving it the following abilities:

-- click and drag the element up/down to change the value
+- Click and drag the element up/down to change the value.
-- scroll on top of the element to change the value
+- Scroll on top of the element to change the value.
-- hold shift while changing the value to change it more precisely
+- Hold shift while changing the value to change it more precisely.
-- after focusing the element, the up/down/left/right arrow keys can be used to nudge the value by different increments
+- After focusing the element, the up/down/left/right arrow keys can be used to nudge the value by different increments.

-It also takes care of blocking user-selection on the page while dragging.
+It also takes care of blocking user selection on the page while dragging.

 ```ts
 interface ParameterGestureHandlerProps {